1754 - Operations on the Ohio River

-On reaching Gist's settlement at Red Stone Creek, the camp was formed and an entrenchment thrown up.
-Deserters had brought news that strong reinforcements were expected at Fort Duquesne, and friendly Indians repeatedly warned Washington that he would soon be attacked by overwhelming numbers.
-Reports of attack thickened.
-Mackay and his men were sent for.
+When the regiment reached Gist's settlement at Red Stone Creek, it made camp and dug entrenchments.
+French deserters had brought news that strong reinforcements were expected at Fort Duquesne, and friendly Indians repeatedly warned Washington that overwhelming numbers would soon attack him.
+Washington sent for Mackay and his men.

 On June 26 at 8:00 a.m., Louis Coulon de Villiers reached Fort Duquesne with his motley following.
 Here he found that 500 Frenchmen and a few Ohio Indians were on the point of marching against the British, under Chevalier Le Mercier; but in view of his seniority in rank and his relationship to Jumonville, the command was now transferred to Villiers.
 Hereupon, the march was postponed; the newly-arrived warriors were called to council, and Contrecoeur thus harangued them: "The English have murdered my children, my heart is sick; to-morrow I shall send my French soldiers to take revenge.
 And now, men of the Saut Saint-Louis, men of the Lake of Two Mountains, Hurons, Abenakis, Iroquois of La Présentation, Nipissings, Algonquins, and Ottawas, I invite you all by this belt of wampum to join your French father and help him to crush the assassins.
 Take this hatchet, and with it two barrels of wine for a feast."
 Both hatchet and wine were cheerfully accepted.
 Then Contrecoeur turned to the Delawares, who were also present: "By these four strings of wampum I invite you, if you are true children of Onontio, to follow the example of your brethren;" and with some hesitation they also took up the hatchet.

 On June 27, the Indians and French prepared for an expedition on a larger scale than had been at first intended.
-Contrecoeur, Villiers, Le Mercier, and Longueuil, after deliberating together, drew up a paper to the effect that "it was fitting to march against the English with the greatest possible number of French and savages, in order to avenge ourselves and chastise them for having violated the most sacred laws of civilized nations;" that, thought their conduct justified the French in disregarding the existing treaty of peace, yet, after thoroughly punishing them, and compelling them to withdraw from the domain of the King, they should be told that, in pursuance of his royal orders, the French looked on them as friends.
-But it was further agreed that should the British have withdrawn to their own side of the mountains, "they should be followed to their settlements to destroy them and treat them as enemies, till that nation should give ample satisfaction and completely change its conduct."
+Contrecoeur, Villiers, Le Mercier, and Longueuil, after deliberating together, drew up a paper stating that "it was fitting to march against the English with the greatest possible number of French and savages, in order to avenge ourselves and chastise them for having violated the most sacred laws of civilized nations," that, though the British troops' conduct justified the French in disregarding the existing treaty of peace, yet, after thoroughly punishing them, and compelling them to withdraw from the domain of the King, they should be told that, in pursuance of his royal orders, the French looked on them as friends.
+But it was further agreed that should the British have withdrawn to their own side of the mountains before the French encountered them, "they should be followed to their settlements to destroy them and treat them as enemies, till that nation should give ample satisfaction and completely change its conduct."

 On June 28, Mackay arrived with the South Carolina Independent Company.
-A council of war was held at Gist's house; and as the camp was commanded by neighbouring heights, it was resolved to fall back.
+A council of war was held at Gist's house, and as the camp was commanded by neighbouring heights, it was resolved to fall back.
 The horses were so few that the Virginians had to carry much of the baggage on their backs, and drag nine swivels over the broken and rocky road.
 The regulars, though they also were raised in the provinces, refused to give the slightest help.
-The same day, the French party (600 French, 100 Indians) set out from Fort Duquesne, paddled their canoes up the Monongahela, encamped, heard Mass.
+The same day, the French party (600 French, 100 Indians) set out from Fort Duquesne, paddling their canoes up the Monongahela.

 In order to keep ahead of the French/Canadian force, the Virginians had to abandon most of their supplies.